grpc/proposal/A74-xds-config-tears.md

 };
 ```

-Note that the watcher's OnError() method will be invoked only for problems
+Note that the watcher's OnUpdate() method will be invoked with an error
-with the listener and route configuration resources that require the
+only for problems with the listener and route configuration resources
-xds resolver to stop using the previously returned resources, if any.
+that require the xds resolver to stop using the previously returned
-Specifically, it will be invoked in the following cases:
+resources, if any.
+Specifically, it will be invoked with an error in
+the following cases:
 - When the listener or route configuration watchers see
   OnResourceDoesNotExist().
 - When the listener or route configuration watchers see OnError(), if